ProFormA/proformaxml/Whitepaper_Introduction.md

 The format contains three main parts: <b>task</b>, <b>submission</b> and <b>response</b> which are each described in a separate document.

-## Internalization
+## Internationalization

 If a ProFormA task contains only one natural language, this is indicated by using the <b>lang</b> attribute of the <b>task</b> element.
-In case of multiple languages, the <b>lang</b> attribute of the <b>task</b> element contains the main language and translations can be indicated by using markup with <b>@@@</b> and a file <b>strings.txt</b> with translations that is stored in "lang/en/strings.txt", "lang/de/strings.txt", "lang/en_us/strings.txt", etc. ISO 639-1 and 3166-1 ALPHA2 are used for indicating regions.
+In case of multiple languages, the <b>lang</b> attribute of the <b>task</b> element contains the main language and translations can be indicated by using markup with <b>@@@</b> and a file <b>strings.txt</b> with translations that is stored in "lang/en/strings.txt", "lang/de/strings.txt", "lang/en_us/strings.txt", etc. ISO 639-1 and 3166-1 ALPHA2 are used for indicating languages and regions.
 For example, multiple languages for a title are indicated by
 ```xml
    <title>@@@title2@@@</title>